• Free Standard Delivery Over £45

 In the early stages, oral thrush (mouth thrush) is asymptomatic, making it difficult to identify.
 But when it becomes worse, it shows the following symptoms:

-• ✅ Median rhomboid glossitis (A large red, painless mark in the center of your tongue)
+• Median rhomboid glossitis (A large red, painless mark in the centre of your tongue)

-• ✅ Plaque-like candidiasis (hyperplastic) that shows up as a solid, white plaque on your mouth and tongue that cannot be wiped off.
-It is not common and only affects people with HIV.
+• Plaque-like candidiasis (hyperplastic) that shows up as a solid, white plaque on your mouth and tongue that cannot be wiped off.
+It is not common and mostly affects people with HIV.

-Sometimes, oral thrush can affect your esophagus called Candida esophagitis, and causes fever, painful swallowing, and a feeling that food is stuck in your throat or mid-chest area.
+Sometimes, oral thrush can affect your oesophagus, called Candida esophagitis, and cause fever, painful swallowing, and a feeling that food is stuck in your throat or mid-chest area.
 Also, the same fungus that causes oral thrush can cause yeast infections in other parts of your body.

 Symptoms in babies and breastfeeding mothers